 Partnerships and strategic alliances between technology vendors and Managed Service Providers (MSP) drive sales and bring success to technology firms and their partners.
 MSPs have played a significant role in taking a vendor’s product or service to the customers.

-Though these partnerships look like a win-win situation, not all the partnerships yield the right results.
-Some MSPs struggle or just overlook its partners service or offering and what starts to be a bright and positive partnership doesn’t take off.
+Though these partnerships look like a win-win situation, not all partnerships yield the right results.
+Some MSPs struggle or just overlook their partner’s service or offering and what starts to be a bright and positive partnership doesn’t take off.
 Typically, it affects the overall growth the company has expected for its fiscal year.
-If you take a closer look, some tech companies partners with hundreds of MSPs, VAR, Resellers and expect the partners to do all the selling.
+If you take a closer look, some tech companies partner with hundreds of MSPs, VAR, Resellers and expect the partners to do all the selling.

 ICT firms should first and foremost address the product’s value proposition and engage with the partners and make them understand the product’s core capabilities and its value.
 Signing up with partners is only the first step to reach the prospects.
 To engage with the partners on a daily or weekly basis and address the knowledge gap that the partner has is also of utmost importance.
 Increasingly many companies come up with the “Partner Portal”.

 With more and more ICT companies signing MSP, VAR and Resellers, its only evident that without a Partner Portal it would be hard to track the activities across the Partner community.
 Partner portal gives the company and its vendor a common platform to find information about the product, such as

 - a library where partners can gain knowledge on the product by referring to product-related documents.